dudenas/spell-git/readme.md

-this is the spell directory for some tutorials
+this is the spell directory for upcoming tutorials in coding train